aquariumbio/aquarium-multiple-deployment/docs/notes.md

    | S3_PUBLIC_PORT | port for lab minio service |
    | LETSENCRYPT_ADMIN_EMAIL | email address for Let's Encrypt |

+## Lab Customizations

-6. set instance details in `$LAB_INSTANCE/config/instance.yml`
+1. Set instance details in `$LAB_INSTANCE/config/instance.yml`.
+   You should at least set the value for `instance_name` to the name of the lab (e.g., `Klavins Lab`).
+   If the lab will send email to users, set `lab_email_address` to an address for the lab.

+   You can change `image_uri` to point at an image server, though minio is used by default.

-7. set the EULA for the lab (this is not for using Aquarium, but for how people use the lab) in `$LAB_INSTANCE/config/lab-eula.yml`
+2. Set the EULA for the lab in `$LAB_INSTANCE/config/lab-eula.yml`.
+   This is not the user agreement for using Aquarium, but for how people use the lab.
+   So, the content should be determined by the lab the Aquarium instance belongs to.

 ## Starting the proxy server